dwing4g/signpost-fast-travel/README.md

 * Make the destination a random point around the signpost if no explicit location is found
 * Factor player stats such as speed into time cost
 * Factor timescale
+* "Menu mode" where activating a signpost will open a menu where any previously visited location can be traveled to